-156 Contemporary American Film Credit: .50 JMW - TOLMAN ----- ---------------------------- ------------- --------------
+156 Co contemporary American Film Credit: .50 JMW ----- ---- ---------------------------- ------------- -----

 Lights!
 Camera!
 Action!
 If you love to watch, think and talk about movies then this is the course for you.
 This course focuses on film as a storyteller.
 Students explore leading film genres including action-adventure, comedy, drama, romantic, sports, musical/dance, mystery, science fiction/fantasy, the biopic and documentaries.
 It examines the impact of film on popular culture and in turn how film represents modern culture.
 The role of literature on film is also considered.
 Readings include works of fiction, journalism, and social history.
-This course culminates in a multimedia presentation.
+THis course culminates in a multimedia presentation.
+This course is a requirement for the JMW Video and Film Production CTE pathway.
+Elective courses do not fulfill ELA graduation requirements.